rajeevkrS/Hospital-API/README.md

 * Patients

-> Doctors can log in
+### Doctors can log in
-> Each time a patient visits, the doctor will follow 2 steps
+### Each time a patient visits, the doctor will follow 2 steps:

 1. Register the patient in the app (using phone number, if the patient already exists, just return the patient info in the API)

 2. After the checkup, create a Report
-* Patient Report will have the following fields
+* Patient Report will have the following fields:

-1. Created by doctor
+|──Created by doctor
+|

-2. Status - Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine, Positive-Admit]
+|──Status - Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine,

-3. Date
+Positive-Admit]
+|
+|──Date

 Routes: